Hey, I hope you are having great Saturday.

 Ball up your fists.
 Reach for the bottom of your hip and come across your body diagonally.
-Reach for the corner of the ceiling and come back down towards the bottom hip, and then repeat the movements.
-You breathe in as you come down, and breathe out as you come towards the ceiling.
+Reach for the corner of the ceiling and come back down toward the bottom hip, and then repeat the movements.
+You breathe in as you come down and breathe out as you come toward the ceiling.

 #3 – Medicine Ball Chop

 Medicine Ball Chop

 Grab a medicine ball.
 Reach for the bottom of your hip, keeping a tight midsection.
 Breathe in as you move the ball diagonally across your body.
 Exhale as the ball is extended toward the ceiling.

 If you would like to add another level of difficulty to this exercise, you can set up a cable crossover machine laterally right next to you.
 Grab a low hand cable attachment and work across your body in the same diagonal fashion as the previous exercises.
 Feel free to adjust the weight until it’s appropriate.

 Here are the four levels that you can do: